abe-3/E155-Microprocessors/README.md

-# E155 Lab 1
+# E155 Root

-This repository includes code to verify the proper assembly of the E155 development board and operation of the MCU and FPGA.
+This repository includes code and a timeline of my work through E155, Microprocessors.